 - Renewable energy can be deployed very fast – in 2013, China installed as much wind energy as the rest of the world combined.
 By 2018, the country aims to triple its solar capacity and double its wind capacity.
 Japan managed to install 11 GW of solar energy in just 2 years.
 In the United States, massive solar panels have been installed over the last decade.
 This rapid growth rate and seemingly easier deployment paint green energy in positive light, thus promoting its adoption.

 The message is clear – green energy is how we save our planet.
+This could potentially help increase the lifespan of the average American.
+Some may argue that a longer life would only increase the need for long-term care however, for those who already have long term care insurance in place, this could actually help keep them healthier and from having to use their policy.
 Governments, major companies, and other energy stakeholders just have to decide whether they want to be stuck in the dark ages of fossil fuels, or bask in the sun and wind of a clean, environmentally friendly future!